-The CCGA's history is significantly different than its U.S. parent the Common Ground Alliance.
-In Canada, Regional Partners emerged from the "ground up" in Ontario (ORCGA), British Columbia Common Ground Alliance (BCCGA), Québec CGA (APISQ), the Alberta Common Ground Alliance (ABCGA), Saskatchewan Regional Common Ground Alliance and more recently, the Manitoba Regional Common Ground Alliance and the Atlantic Canada Common Ground Alliance.
+The CCGA's history is significantly different from its U.S. parent the Common Ground Alliance.
+In Canada, Regional Partners emerged from the "ground up" in Ontario (ORCGA), British Columbia Common Ground Alliance (BCCGA), Québec CGA (Info-Excavation (APISQ from 2004 until 2013)), the Alberta Common Ground Alliance (ABCGA), Saskatchewan Common Ground Alliance (SCGA) and more recently, the Manitoba Common Ground Alliance (MCGA) and the Atlantic Canada Common Ground Alliance (ATLCGA).
 Recognizing that each Regional Partner shared common national issues, the CCGA began as an ad hoc committee in 2006 to address those issues from a national perspective.
 Over the course of only a few years, it became clear that the CCGA required more structure to maintain momentum on key issues and in 2009, a governance model was introduced and accepted by the Committee.
 In late 2009, and in accordance with the approved governance model, the CCGA held its first election to secure an "Executive" - a Chair, Vice-Chair and Secretary.